stefro/laravel-lang-country/README.md

 # Have you ever...

-* Had the problem that you needed a date format had to be localized?
+* had the problem that you needed a date format had to be localized?
-* Needed to show a date in a specific language?
+* needed to show a date in a specific language?
 * that you needed to show a country name in the local language?
 * that you needed to show a currency symbol in the local currency?
 * ...